Slope (Gradient) of a Straight Line

 That last one is a bit tricky ... you can't divide by zero,

-so a "straight up and down" (vertical) line's Slope is "undefined".
+so a "straight up and down" (vertical) line's slope is "undefined".

 Rise and Run

-Sometimes the horizontal change is called "run", and the vertical change is called "rise" or "fall":
+We also call the horizontal change "run", and the vertical change "rise" or "fall":

 rise and run